Forsakringskassan/fk-code-standard-java/README.md

 There are, currently, no published releases of this project.
 The value here, for anyone outside of FK, is a template to use for defining your opinionated code standard within your organization.

+This plugin is included if you use the [fk-maven](https://github.com/Forsakringskassan/fk-maven) parent pom.

 When using Gradle, there is [gradle-conventions](https://github.com/Forsakringskassan/gradle-conventions).

 ## Maven